opsway/magento-mod-onelogin/README.md

 (if the account already exists, only the email is required to log in).

 When creating a new account, Magento will try to map the Onelogin provided role to a Magento Role.

+As soon as Magento role names might not be the same as Onelogin role names, module enables you to map them.
+You have three separate fields to map Magento-Onelogin pairs.
+You can map several Onelogin roles to single Magento role separating them with comas.

 If the magento account does not have a “Magento Admin Role” like “Administrators”, then the user will not be allowed to access to the admin panel.